ropensci/roweb3/content/champions/files/champions_template.md

 [] I want to develop a new package.
 _Describe your project in a maximum of 200 words._

-[] I want to submit a package to the review process.
+[] I want to submit a package to rOpenSci's peer review process.
 _Describe your project in a maximum of 200 words.
 Provide a link to github or gitlab repository for the package_

 [] I want to be part of the review process as a reviewer.